PyPSA/PyPSA/README.rst

 * generators with time-varying power availability, such as wind and solar generators
 * storage units with efficiency losses
+* hydroelectricity with inflow and spillage

 Functionality that will definitely by added soon (see also `doc/todo.rst <doc/todo.rst>`_):

 * Graphical plotting of networks with power flow
-* Better modelling of hydroelectricity
 * Integration of heating sector (CHPs, heat pumps, etc.)
 * Security Constrained Linear OPF
 * Simple RMS simulations with the swing equation